Pharmacological management of glycaemic control in people with type 2 diabetes

 Keeping up to date

 SIGN 116 was issued in 2010 and was considered for review after three years.
-SIGN 154 was issued in 2017 and will be considered for review in three years.
+SIGN 154 was issued in 2017 and was considered for review in 2022.
 The review history, and any updates to the guideline in the interim period, are noted in the review report.

 Current 3-7 years